 To make sure you have everything you need for guests, do a “dry run” and make your own Bloody.
 Not only do you need picks, forks, spoons, and measuring implements, but you also need something to place them on to protect your surface.

-- Fill glass with ice
+- Fill your glass with ice

-- Pour vodka; while many may measure to be precise, I usually fill to 1/3 to 1/2 of the glass
+- Pour vodka (I usually fill to 1/3 to 1/2 of the glass)

-- Add a little worcestershire sauce
+- Add a dash of worcestershire sauce

-- Add a little horseradish
+- Add approx 1/8 tsp. horseradish

-- Add a few shakes of Frank’s
+- Add a few shakes of hot sauce

 - Add a dash of salt and pepper

-- Shake/stir until well mixed
+- Shake and stir until well mixed

-- Add garnish of choice
+- Add garnishes